johnno1962/SwiftRegex/README.md

 	// ["name1": "value1", "name2": "'value2\nvalue3\n'"]

+At which point this almost begins to look useful..

+Stop press:

-Also you can now regex a file directly e.g.
+You can now regex a file directly e.g.

     RegexFile( "/path/to/file" )["pattern"] ~= "replacement"

-At which point this almost begins to look useful..
+And apply replacements inline with chaining

+    var result = string["pattern"]["replacement"]["pattern2"]["replacement2"]

+This is the best syntax I could up with alas..

 ### Some threading operators